 It can be a terrifying vision.
-People have reported all sorts, the internet is awash with horror stories of these hallucinations.
+People have reported all sorts, the internet is awash with horror stories of these hallucinations and there have been scary films made about the experience.
 Many have seen dark figures like shadow men, or a man in a hat, or feel like someone is sitting on their chest (More on this later).

 It’s an apparition of an intruder, a presence that lurks over you and watches you.
 It sounds like a terrifying nightmare, right?
 That’s basically all it is, only your mind is awake, so it’s a hell of a lot more scary.
 There are lots of stories about scary dreams with this dark figure.
 There have been references to the demon as a ‘supernatural vision’ but really there’s a simple explanation behind it.

 Why do so many people experience the demon?

 When you’re in the dream state, a part of your brain called the amygdala is already heightened, and this being responsible for your emotions means that you feel particularly threatened when paralysed by sleep.
 You experience hyper-vigilance, so your senses and the situation are intensified, and being in an anxious state, threats are detected that are only in your mind.

 For example, many experience a vision or a feeling during sleep paralysis that makes them feel as though their chest is being crushed, or sat on by the demon.
 This is explained by the feeling of being trapped, being unable to move your body, your mind projects a hallucination that works from and copies that feeling.

 Is the sleep demon dangerous?

 The idea of an intruder, or a supernatural threat when you’re completely helpless is one of the most terrifying thoughts, but that’s all it is, a thought.
 Whatever presence you see or feel is simply a manifestation of the fears that already exist in our minds.